Denyen: Origin

-Aegean Sea

-These areas also show evidence of close ties with the Aegean as a result of the Late Helladic IIIC 1b pottery found in these areas.
-Some scholars argue for a connection with the Greek Danaoi (Δαναοί)—alternate names for the Achaeans familiar from Homer.
-Greek mythology refers to Danaos who with his daughters, the Danaïdes, came from Egypt and settled in Argos.
-Through Danaë's son, Perseus, the Danaans are said to have built Mycenae.

-Tribe of Dan

-There are suggestions that the Denyen joined with Hebrews to form one of the original Twelve Tribes of Israel.
+It has also been suggested that the Denyen joined with Hebrews to form one of the original Twelve Tribes of Israel.
 A minority view first suggested by Yigael Yadin attempted to connect the Denyen with the Tribe of Dan, described as remaining on their ships in the early Song of Deborah, contrary to the mainstream view of Israelite history.
 It was speculated that the Denyen had been taken to Egypt, and subsequently settled between the Caphtorite Philistines and the Tjekker, along the Mediterranean coast with the Tribe of Dan subsequently deriving from them.
 This theory has not been accepted, however.

-The most famous Danite was Samson, who some suggest is derived from Denyen tribal legends.